-Camera wise, I photograph with two full-frame Canon DSLR bodies and one Sony mirrorless.
+Camera wise, I photograph with full-frame Canon DSLR bodies.
 I shoot most of the day with prime lenses but will use a zoom from time to time.
 Additionally, I carry a lot of off-camera lighting and modifiers for any situation that might arise.
 All weddings are shot in RAW and all digital images are delivered in high-resolution JPEG format.

 Occasionally, I will bring out my old film camera and shoot a few rolls throughout the day.
 You will also receive as part of your collection as well at no additional cost.

 Yes, 100%.
 You should never hire someone who doesn’t carry insurance I can provide a Certificate of Insurance to venues that might require them.

 TONS!
 Send me an email and I can get back to you with recommendations for specific areas you might be looking for as well as some of my favorite spots and other vendors.

 This is true!
 My background is in Special Education and for over eleven years, I worked with middle and high school students in Long Island and the city.